Donald Trump Approval Rating Is Actually Higher Than These Headline-Making World Leaders

 While U.S. President Donald Trump’s low approval rating has consumed much media bandwidth, it turns out he might be doing a lot better in that department than the three Ms, i.e., Europe’s most influential political leaders.

-Assuming the Trump approval rating pollsters use valid methodology, the president’s popularity apparently hovers around 42 percent, which nonetheless exceeds that of President Macron, Chancellor Angela Merkel, and Prime Minister May, who preside over Europe’s powerhouse economies.
+Assuming the Trump approval rating pollsters use a valid methodology, the president’s popularity apparently hovers around 42 percent, which nonetheless exceeds that of President Macron, Chancellor Angela Merkel, and Prime Minister May, who preside over Europe’s powerhouse economies.

 “[A]ccording to Zogby Analytics, the leaders of France, Germany, and Britain — all of whom are far less maligned by the liberal media than Trump — are each less popular than the U.S. president,” Breitbart London noted about the favorable/unfavorable compilation of the 45th president’s EU counterparts.